 Via strictlyrobsten.com, which also features birthday wishes from Chris Hemsworth and Sam Claflin.

-Bill Condon, Robert Pattinson, Kristen Stewart, and Guillermo Navarro are some of the cast and crew of The Twilight Saga: Breaking Dawn - Part 2 heading back to Vancouver for a few pick-up shots that Condon (and/or the film’s editing/production team) has deemed necessary for the film’s continuity.
+Bill Condon, Robert Pattinson, Kristen Stewart, and Guillermo Navarro are some of the cast and crew of The Twilight Saga: Breaking Dawn – Part 2 heading back to Vancouver for a few pick-up shots that Condon (and/or the film’s editing/production team) has deemed necessary for the film’s continuity.
 Condon (or someone writing for him) posted the news earlier today on the Breaking Dawn 2 Facebook page.
-(Please scroll down & see also: image of Bella kissing Edward in Breaking Dawn 2.)
+(Please scroll down & check out: image of Bella kissing Edward in Breaking Dawn 2.)

 According to online rumors, the Breaking Dawn 2 pick-up scenes will be shot April 30-May 3.
 If so, it’ll not interfere with the Cannes Film Festival, which kicks off on May 16 and will quite likely feature films starring both Kristen Stewart (Walter Salles’ On the Road) and Robert Pattinson (David Cronenberg’s Cosmopolis).